MLCampbell/todolist-v1/README.md

 # todolist-v1
-A simple to do list using embedded JS templates
+A to do list using Express JS and Embedded JavaScript Templates.